Rectangle Tiling Binary Arrays: A -approximation when A 3/2-approximation when w(A) is much greater than p squared

 In this section we deal with arrays such that $\frac{p^2}{w(A)}$ is close to $0$, which means that the total weight of any $p^2$ elements of $A$ is negligible.
-As mentioned in the introduction, the aim of this section is to introduce the methods used in the approximation of the binary \RTILE problem gradually.
-For the general case, an approximation algorithm presented in the next section will be only a slight modification of the one shown here.
+We are going to show that under this assumption, for $\alpha=\frac{3}{2}$, the weight of $A$ satisfies $w(A)>TL$.
+Hence, by Fact \ref{F2} we get that for this type of arrays there exists a $\frac{3}{2}$-approximation for the binary \RTILE problem.
+For the general case the proof that $\alpha=\frac{3}{2}+ \frac{p^2}{w(A)}$, the weight of $A$ satisfies $w(A)>TL$, presented in the next section will be only a slight modification of the one shown here.

 \begin{convention} Throughout this section whenever we speak about \textbf{\emph{tiling}} and \textbf{\emph{partitioning}}, we respectively mean ``$\frac{3}{2}L$-partitioning'' and ``tiling using tiles of weight at most $\frac{3}{2}L$''. \end{convention}